-If the EAP counselor finds the employee is not affected by substance dependence on drugs or alcohol, the employee will be returned to work within five (5) days after completion of the counselor's evaluation.

-An employee who is returned to work under this provision will be advised in writing that the use of Prohibited Drugs is contrary to Company policy and rules.
-The employee will be instructed by the Chief Medical Officer that he / she must keep his or her system free of Prohibited D rugs, and participate in any EAP continuing care recommendations to remain eligible for service.
-The employee will also be required by the Health Services during the five-year period following the date of his or her return to work to periodically report to a collection site for further testing to determine whether he or she is using Prohibited Drugs and/or alcohol.
-In addition, if there has been a violation of Federal regulations (219.101 or 219.102), the employee will be subject to return-to-work and follow-up tests once the employee is determined to be ready to return to work.
-The employee will be subject to dismissal if any future test is positive.
+If the DARS counselor finds the employee is not affected by substance dependence on drugs or alcohol, the employee will be returned to service within 5 days after completion of the counselor's evaluation, provided the employee authorizes the release of his or her DARS Program Protected Health Information to the Company (or any third party involved in the return to service process) for use in the return to service evaluation and other employment-related determinations.
+The employee will, however, be required to participate in a program of follow-up education and training concerning the effects of drugs or alcohol.
+An employee who is returned to service under this provision will be advised in writing that the use of prohibited drugs is contrary to Company policy.
+The employee will be instructed by the Medical Director to keep his or her system free of such drugs.
+That employee will be subject to dismissal if any future drug screening test is positive.
+An employee returned to service in this manner may be required by the Medical Department during the 5-year period following the date of his or her return to service to report to a medical facility for further testing to determine whether he or she is using prohibited drugs and/or alcohol.
+In addition, if there has been a violation of Federal regulations (219.101 or 219.102), the employee will be subject to return-to-service and follow-up tests once the employee is determined to be ready to return to service.

 The co-worker report provisions will not apply in cases in which the referral is made for the purpose or with the effect of anticipating the imminent and probable detection by a supervisory employee of a rule violation.
-The co-worker report policy does not apply when the reported employee previously has either waived investigation when accused of violating the Company's rules or policies with respect to drugs or alcohol, or has been returned to service after having been discharged for violating these rules.
+Nor will the co-worker report policy apply when the reported employee previously has either waived investigation when accused of violating the Company's rules or policies with respect to drugs or alcohol, or has been returned to service after having been discharged for violating these rules.